-The magnitude of things to see and do and eat in New York could never be fully explored in one blog.
+The magnitude of things to see and do and eat and best places to stay in New York could never be fully explored in one blog.
 So as an 11 year veteran of living in NYC, I’ll just list some of the places that I think make New York, well, New York.

 WHAT TO DO